shoya140/shoya.io.v3/aboutme.md

 ## Shoya Ishimaru [EN/[JP](/aboutme/jp/)]

-I'm a Ph.D. student in DFKI / Kaiserslautern University of Technology.
+I'm a researcher at DFKI and working toward Ph.D. degree in Kaiserslautern University of Technology.
 My current research interest is activity recognition, which involves recognizing and quantifying human activities by using data from several sensors. [[publications](/publications/)]

 I'm also a software developer.
 I like not only programming but designing beautiful softwares.
 My final goal is inventing amazing applications and satisfying people all over the world. [[applications](/applications/)]